 Overall favorite: Sebastian Joe's

-The Linden Hills location of Sebastian Joe's has it all: an inventive selection of flavors crafted with all-natural ingredients, a sunny indoor seating area with a fireplace, and a leafy patio with a giant tortoise statue for kids to climb on.
-In the summer, a stop at Sebastian Joe's is the perfect way to end a walk around Lake Harriet; in the winter, there are cold-weather discounts based on the temperature.
+The Linden Hills location of Sebastian Joe's has it all: an inventive selection of flavors crafted with all-natural ingredients, a sunny indoor seating area with a fireplace, and a leafy patio with a giant tortoise statue for kids to climb.
 Celebrating a special occasion?
 The custom ice cream cakes are the perfect present for the ice cream lover in your life.

 If you enjoyed this post, pin it!